 How do these tax policies apply to Massachusetts specifically?

-Seeing that the Massachusetts capital gains tax rate is the highest in the country, we acknowledge that these tax rates are rough, to say the least.
+In Massachusetts, short-term capital gains—profits from assets held for one year or less—are taxed at a state rate of 8.5% starting in 2025.
+Seeing that the Massachusetts capital gains tax rate remains among the highest in the country, we acknowledge that these tax rates are significant.
+The long-term capital gains rate will increase to 5.25% in 2025, reflecting recent legislative changes.
 We understand that selling your home may sound even more nerve-wracking because of capital gains taxes.
 So, we are here to provide you with information on exemptions to paying capital gains taxes, and other applicable information.

 What is the capital gains on real estate in Massachusetts?